SSRS ESOMAR 28

 Context: The sampling processes (i.e., how individuals are selected or allocated from the sample sources) used are the main factor in sample provision.
 A systematic approach based on market research fundamentals may increase sample quality.

-The SSRS Opinion Panel uses nationally representative probability-based sampling frames to recruit the panelists (dual-frame RDD phone survey and ABS).
+The SSRS Opinion Panel uses nationally representative probability-based sampling frames to recruit the panelists (ABS and dual-frame RDD phone survey).
+Probability based sampling frame ensures that we cover all segments of target population.
 During the recruitment, we monitor the recruitment by various demographic benchmarks (Age, Gender, Ethnicity, Education, Geography) to ensure representation.
 These benchmarks are derived from U.S. Census Bureau data (American Community Survey or Current Population Survey).
 Therefore, our panel statistically represents the U.S. adult population, with a known margin of error.

 08 Do you employ a survey router?